FAIR Manuscripts Guide

 • Per-item treatment is usually reserved for especially important individual documents, such as presidential letters, notable drafts, or exceptional autograph pieces inside a broader archive.

-• The appraiser should describe how arrangement, finding aids, boxes, folders, and any born-digital or mixed-media components affect scope and reporting.
+• The appraiser should explain how arrangement, finding aids, boxes, folders, and any born-digital or mixed-media components affect scope.

 The intended use changes the valuation basis, the valuation date, and the handoff expectations for advisors or institutions.